 Visionary community leaders have established accessible waterfront displays ranging from outdoor interpretive kiosks to the maritime museum situated between the Preston and the once-vital railroad station.
 While the city’s primary history museum is housed in a former Carnegie Library building a few blocks away, community visitors can explore local maritime history where it all started on the downtown shoreline.

-In a modest space, this new exhibit meets the challenge of providing an overview of shoreline activities.
+This center successfully meets the challenge of providing an overview of shoreline activities dating to the community’s establishment years.
 Learn about boat building, mills and canneries, commercial and recreational boating, and shipping and transport over the seas.
-From skiff to rigging, documents to photographs, the visitor can’t help but gain a sense of how the residents of this community scrapped their way to establish a home from work associated with the sea.
+From skiff to rigging, documents to photographs, the visitor will gain a sense of how the residents of this community scrapped to establish a home working jobs tied to rivers and sea.

-One could say the maritime museum curator has “turned the place inside out” in preparation for this exhibit.
+One could say the director has turned the place inside out for museum guests.
 Those familiar with the building situated between the old railroad depot and the W.T.
-Preston will notice immediately a series of detailed interpretive panels posted on three of four exterior walls.
-In addition, historic tidbits are illustrated with a generous collection of photographs.
+Preston will notice a series of detailed interpretive panels posted on three of four exterior walls.
+In addition, historic tidbits are illustrated with a generous collection of exterior-mounted photographs.

 “I think it’s great that people today can literally walk through the areas once populated by mills, canneries and marinas,” said Lunsford.
 “From railroad depot to museum, W.T.
 Preston to Cap Sante Marina, our shoreline esplanade offers an experience that is unique to our city.”